Skip to content

 Prerequisites:

-3. On the bucket page, in the top right corner, select New Directory, New File, or Upload File/Folder to complete file/folder creation.
+3. On the bucket page, in the top right corner, select New Directory, New File, or Upload File/Folder.

 object creation from ui